mobgen/halo-documentation/pages/cms/content/cms_content_modules.md

 {% include note.html content="Duplication of content structures only duplicates its structure but not the instances.
 The content structure will remain empty once duplicated." %}

-### Change Content structure name
+### Change content structure name

 - Access the left panel menu '*Content*'.
 - Enter the details of the content structure you wish to change the name.
-- In the '*Structure tab*' there is a field that states the Content structure name.
+- In the '*Structure tab*' there is a field that states the content structure name.
 - Change it and click '<span class="fa fa-floppy-o" /> *Save*' on the top action button bar.

 {% include warning.html content="Changing the name of an already created content structure may break your apps in production.
 Make sure this is what you want to do before saving the content structure with a different name." %}